About the Digitability Program

 What is Digitability?

-Digitability is an award winning work-ready program used in the classroom to prepare students with for today's tech-driven workplaces.
+Digitability is an award-winning, work-ready program used in classrooms to prepare students with autism and other cognitive disabilities for today's highly social, tech-driven workplaces.

 According to the Department of Labor, nearly 75% of all jobs require digital literacy.
-For people with cognitive disabilities to achieve their independence, digital literacy, social skills and a contextual understanding of technology's use in the workplace is essential.
+For people with cognitive disabilities to achieve their independence, digital literacy, social skills and a contextual understanding of technology's use in the workplace are essential.
 Without these work-ready skills, our students face a critical barrier to becoming independent self-advocates.